xinlei55555/xinlei55555/README.md

-<h1 align="center"> 🐦‍🔥 Greetings!
-I'm Xin Lei ╰(*°▽°*)╯ </h1>
+<h1 align="center"> 🐦‍🔥 Greetings! ╰(*°▽°*)╯ </h1>
 <p align="center">
-    Computer Science Specialist and Molecular Genetics Major at the University of Toronto currently doing research at the intersection of healthcare and machine learning.
+    I'm Xin Lei, a Computer Science Specialist and Molecular Genetics Major at the University of Toronto currently doing research at the intersection of healthcare and machine learning.
 </p>

 <p align="center">